Joltsy10/neural-lam-global-mesh/README.md

 Neural-LAM's global forecasting approach represents the atmosphere on two distinct node sets:

-- **Grid nodes** — ERA5 lat/lon data points, where input and output live
+- **Grid nodes** — ERA5 lat/lon data points, where inputs and outputs live
-- **Mesh nodes** — icosahedral mesh nodes used internally by the GNN
+- **Mesh nodes** — icosahedral mesh nodes used internally by the GNN processor

-The GNN pipeline is:
+The encode-process-decode pipeline is:

 ```
-ERA5 grid → [G2M] → icosahedral mesh → [M2M] → icosahedral mesh → [M2G] → ERA5 grid
+ERA5 grid → [G2M] → icosahedral mesh → [M2M hierarchical] → icosahedral mesh → [M2G] → ERA5 grid
-              encode      process (hierarchical)      decode
+              encode         process (up-down sweep)              decode
 ```

-This repo implements the geometry that makes this pipeline possible.
+This repo implements the geometry that makes this pipeline possible, and `bridge.py` converts it into `.pt` files ready for neural-lam.

 ---